akihikodaki/dts/test_plans/efd_test_plan.rst

 Test Case: Load balancer performance based on value bits
 -----------------------------------------------------------------------
+Modify different value size which must be between 1 and 32, and it need set the '#define RTE_EFD_VALUE_NUM_BITS (value size)' in lib/librte_efd/rte_efd.h and rebuild dpdk.

 This case will measure the performance based on value bits.

 +--------------+-------+-----------+------------+